-Registration begins May 12, and we advise you to register early as available dates and locations book very quickly.
-To register your child, please go to www.upmc.com/baselinetesting.
+Registration is now open, and we advise interested participants to register early as available dates and locations fill up very quickly.
+To register, parents should visit www.upmc.com/baselinetesting.

-For younger athletes 7 to 9 years of age, a limited amount (500) of the pediatric version of the free neurocognitive baseline test is available.
-The pediatric version will be provided only at the UPMC Lemieux Sports Complex in Cranberry and the UPMC Rooney Sports Complex on the South Side of Pittsburgh.
+For younger athletes 7 to 9 years of age, a limited amount (625) of the pediatric version of the free neurocognitive baseline test is available.
+The Pediatric version will be provided only at the UPMC Lemieux Sports Complex in Cranberry and the UPMC Rooney Sports Complex on the South Side of Pittsburgh.

 The entire testing process takes about one hour.
 Parents will meet with UPMC Sports Medicine Concussion staff to learn about Heads UP Pittsburgh.
 Licensed athletic trainers from UPMC Sports Medicine will supervise the program and testing.
-On the day of testing, participants must not be suffering from any concussion-like symptoms.
+On the day of testing, participants must not be suffering from any symptoms of a concussion, or have a suspected injury at the time of establishing their baseline.

 Since Heads UP Pittsburgh’s creation, over 50,000 parents, coaches, referees and teachers have been educated and 20,000 young athletes have been baseline tested from 25 different sports or activities.